stacksgov/sips/sips/sip-005/sip-005-blocks-and-transactions.md

 (public key encoding byte, ECDSA recoverable signature) pairs that make up the condition's authorization fields.
-The implementation must take care to preserve the order of public keys and (encoding-byte, signature) pairs in the multisig spending condition, so that the verifying algorith will hash them all in the right order when verifying the address.
+The implementation must take care to preserve the order of public keys and (encoding-byte, signature) pairs in the multisig spending condition, so that the verifying algorithm will hash them all in the right order when verifying the address.

 When signing a sponsored transaction, the origin spending condition signatures